3 Top Picks

 Finish | Stainless steel |

-The blade trigger is a nice addition, too, as it makes firing more comfortable.
-And I found reloading to be equally easy thanks to grooves in the slide.
+The Delta Elite's blade trigger is a nice addition, enhancing firing comfort.
+Reloading is equally effortless due to the grooves in the slide.

 I thought its accuracy was right on par with other 1911 10mm handguns.
 It has plenty of comfort and control to offer you while firing, making it a solid buy for both defense and competitions.